wordofwarning/wordofwarning.org/current/2013-autumnwinter/rashdash/index.md

 They are starting to play with how they can work with a writer, from the beginning, letting words affect movement and movement affect words.
 They are trying not to be scared of words and of asking someone else into the room to write them... they are doing well.

-They were Fringe First winners 2010 and 2011, and are an Associate Company of West Yorkshire Playhouse.
+They were Fringe First winners 2010 and 2011, have been nominated for a Total Theatre award for Innovation and Experimentation, and are an Associate Company of West Yorkshire Playhouse.

 ####What people have said about them
 >*4\* Electrifying*<br>The Daily Telegraph